shikhi/documentation/admin_manual/installation/installation_windows.rst

 8. Ensure that all verbs are permitted (or none are forbidden) in the `Verbs` tab.

     .. note:: Because ownCloud must be able to use WebDAV on the application level, you must also ensure that you do not enable the WebDAV authoring module.
+    .. note:: WebDav will require the follwing Verbs "GET, HEAD, POST, OPTIONS, REPORT, PROPFIND, PUT, MKCOL, MKCALENDAR, DELETE, TRACE, COPY, MOVE,PULL" if All Verbs did not work you can enter these verbs . this was tested on Windows Server 2012 R2

 Configuring ownCloud, PHP and IIS for Large File Uploads